tinted-theming/home/builder.md

   <summary>Common Scheme Format</summary>

 The common scheme format is meant to be extensible so additional properties can be added in the future.

+The [schemes repository](https://github.com/tinted-theming/schemes) provides branches for all backwards incompatible changes, so when a backwards incompatible change is made, the same repository can continue to be used.
+The main branch will always be the current stable spec.
+This repository has a separate folder for each scheme system, but it is valid to walk all yaml files and read them directly.

 These files have the following structure: